Project-Korora/projectkorora.space/.github/CONTRIBUTING.md

 - **Keep it Focused**: A pull request should address a single concern.
 If you find yourself making unrelated changes, consider moving them to a separate branch and pull request.

+- **Include Documentation**: All changes that introduce or modify code must be accompanied by documentation.
+This is a critical part of our workflow.
+For full details on our documentation standards and practices, please read the [**DOCUMENTATION GUIDELINES**](../docs/DOCUMENTATION_GUIDELINES.md).

 - **Self-Review First**: Before requesting a review from others, perform a self-review of your changes.
 Check for typos, logical errors, and adherence to the project's coding standards.

 - **Request Reviewers**: Add at least one team member as a reviewer to get feedback.
 If you have specific people in mind who should review the code, mention them.